Red-Hat-EMEA-SSA-AppDev-Team/3scale-rhsi-locationless-api-demo/ThreescaleAPIProducts/README.md

         ${THREESCALE_TOOLBOX_DESTINATION} john library-books-api premium-plan-v1 "Developer's App (v1)"
         ```

-    - A application with the default Developer account subscribing to the service `Premium v2` plan in order to test the `v2` configuration.
+    - Application with the default Developer account subscribing to the service `Premium v2` plan in order to test the `v2` configuration.
         ```script shell
         3scale application create \
         --description="Developer's Application to the Library Books API (V2 testing purposes)" \